FlutterQuill/dart-quill-delta/README.md

 Previously, this package was part of the [flutter_quill](https://pub.dev/packages/flutter_quill) package, but it has since been separated into its own package.
 It maintains the same versioning as `flutter_quill`.
 The [Flutter Quill](http://github.com/singerdmx/flutter-quill) project forked this package from [quill_delta](https://pub.dev/packages/quill_delta).

-## ⚠️ Future Plans

-While this package is currently stable and does not have any significant issues, there have been discussions about introducing a **breaking change** release.
-This would enhance type safety and enforce the use of standard Quill Delta attributes, unless custom attributes are explicitly included.
-Currently, we have no plans to implement this change, but if introduced, it may be released as a separate package.

 ## 🛠️ Supported Projects

 The following projects support or use this package: